samuelleavin/sd-sweater/docs/README.md

 I made numerous assumptions - added a category to the recommendations, the rules were all best effort solutions that would normally be clarified with product, etc.

 The rules and recommendations are an interesting problem to think about.
-I have worked with filters and complex searches that were somewhat similar, but recommendation engines are a beast unto themselves.
+I have worked with filters and complex searches that were somewhat similar, but this project is somewhat of a recommendation engine, which are a beast unto themselves.
 This is also where the concept of a [Domain Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language) comes into play, though I haven't studied the topic extensively.

 Interesting aside from the above article: